 Exodus will not accept any volunteer, and retains the right to close any match, in instances where information received through the volunteer’s application and screening process is subsequently found to be false or misleading.

 Exodus will not accept any volunteer who fails to complete the screening process.
-Such a volunteer applicant will forfeit their space on the waiting list and their prospective match will be connected with the next eligible applicant.
+Such a volunteer applicant will forfeit their space on the waiting list and any prospective match will be connected with the next eligible applicant.

 Exodus reserves the right to reject any volunteer without providing reason or cause.